The Hour of Death

-"The Hour of Death" is the 10th episode of the supernatural drama television series Grimm of season 2 and the 32nd overall, which premiered on November 2, 2012, on NBC.
+"The Hour of Death" is the tenth episode of the supernatural drama television series Grimm of season 2 and the 32nd overall, which premiered on November 2, 2012, on NBC.
 The episode was written by Sean Calder, and was directed by Peter Werner.

 Plot

 Opening quote: "And branded upon the beast, the mark of his kin.
 For none shall live whom they have seen."

-Nick (David Giuntoli) and Hank (Russell Hornsby) have been investigating the kidnapping of a girl named Donna Reynolds.
+Nick (David Giuntoli) and Hank (Russell Hornsby) are investigating the kidnapping of a girl named Donna Reynolds.
 They have a suspect, Adrian Zayne (Michael Maize).
-They question him but he panics, woges into a Schakal and attempts to escape but Nick and Hank apprehend him.
+They question him but he panics: he woges into a Schakal and tries to escape, but Nick and Hank apprehend him.

-As they lack evidence, Zayne is released and Nick threatens him as a Grimm.
-Nick sneaks into his house in an attempt to find evidence and stumbles upon Hank, who was also looking for evidence.
-They discover Zayne's corpse hanging with symbols marked on his body.
-The police arrives and Wu (Reggie Lee) tells them that Zayne confessed to the kidnapping and Donna was saved.
+Zayne is released due to lack of evidence, although Nick threatens him as a Grimm.
+Nick sneaks into his house in an attempt to find evidence and stumbles upon Hank doing the same.
+They discover Zayne's corpse hanging with symbols burned onto his body.
+Other police arrive, and Wu (Reggie Lee) informs them that Zayne confessed to the kidnapping and that Donna has been saved.

-While the TV makes a report, the symbols cause shock to Monroe (Silas Weir Mitchell) and Bud (Danny Bruno).
-Monroe explains that the symbols means the Endezeichen Grimms, these Grimms have no heart and kill any Wesen in their path.
-As Nick is the only known Grimm in Portland, the Wesen will confuse him as the killer.
-Renard (Sasha Roiz) meets with Juliette (Bitsie Tulloch) to discuss Nick and after it seems that they unintentionally flirt, she leaves.
+Watching the report on television, Monroe (Silas Weir Mitchell) and Bud (Danny Bruno) are shocked to see the symbols.
+Monroe tells Nick that the symbols identify Endezeichen Grimms, who are heartless and kill any Wesen in their path.
+As Nick is the only known Grimm in Portland, the Wesen will assume he is the killer.
+Renard (Sasha Roiz) meets with Juliette (Bitsie Tulloch) to discuss Nick.
+After they unintentionally flirt, she becomes uncomfortable and leaves.

-A video showing Zayne's torture before dying is uploaded on internet and the police identify one of the vans belonging to Richard Berna (Michael Patten), a friend of Zayne.
-They arrest him but he is worried that Nick would kill him, confusing him as the Endezeichen Grimm.
-He is somehow released and the police raid his house to discover his corpse.
-He is then taunted by the Endezeichen Grimm on the phone.
-They find out that Ryan (Michael Grant Terry) let Richard go and he went after Bud.
-Nick and Hank discover that Ryan has been stalking Nick.
+A video of Zayne's torture is uploaded to the Internet.
+Police identify one of the vans in the video as belonging to Richard Berna (Michael Patten), a friend of Zayne's.
+Nick and Hank arrest him but he is worried that Nick will kill him, thinking he is the Endezeichen Grimm.
+He is somehow released and police raid his house, only to discover his corpse.
+Nick is taunted by the Endezeichen Grimm on the phone.
+They find out that it was the new intern, Ryan (Michael Grant Terry), who released Richard, and that he went after Bud.
+They discover that Ryan has been stalking Nick.

-Nick and Hank locate Bud in a warehouse while Nick chases Ryan.
-Ryan confronts him for his methods of interacting and being friends with Wesen; he idolized the brutality of the endezeichen, but can't comprehend that they were extremists and not the standard of all Grimm.
-Ryan struggles with control of his Lebensauger side, begging to be killed; Nick arrests him, with Wu noting they need better psych evals for interns.
-Renard visits Juliette and after some tension, they kiss.
-Juliette finds out it was he who kissed her in the hospital and they kiss again.
-Juliette then slams the door in his face, confused.
+Nick and Hank locate Bud in a warehouse and Nick chases Ryan.
+Ryan confronts Nick for his being friends with Wesen.
+Idolizing the brutality of the Endezeichen, Ryan can't comprehend that they are extremists and not the standard for all Grimms.
+He woges into Lebensauger form, revealing he is not Grimm.
+Consumed with self-loathing, he begs to be killed.
+Nick arrests him.
+Wu remarks that they need better psychological evaluations for interns.
+Renard visits Juliette and, after some tension, they kiss.
+Juliette realizes he was the one who kissed her in the hospital, and they kiss again.
+Confused and conflicted, she closes the door in his face.